quadram-institute-bioscience/phylo-methods/masterclass/README.md

 * [Tutorials on phylogenetic and phylogenomic inference maintained by Michael Matschiner](https://github.com/mmatschiner/tutorials)
 * [**Phylogenetics in the Genomic Era**, edited by Celine Scornavacca, Frédéric Delsuc, and Nicolas Galtier](https://hal.science/hal-02535070v3)
 * [**Data Integration, Manipulation and Visualization of Phylogenetic Trees**, by Guangchuang Yu](https://yulab-smu.top/treedata-book/), based on the `ggtree` suite of R packages.

+This is not obligatory reading for the lectures, by the way, but it may help fill remaining knowledge gaps.

+## Further references

 * [**Phylogenetic Comparative Methods**, by Luke Harmon)](https://lukejharmon.github.io/pcm/)

-And if you are looking for paper textbooks, these are the ones I tend to follow more closely:
+If you are looking for paper textbooks to keep in the future, these are my favourites:

 * [**Molecular Evolution: A Statistical Approach**, by Ziheng Yang](http://abacus.gene.ucl.ac.uk/MESA/)
 * [**Inferring Phylogenies**, by Joseph Felsenstein](https://global.oup.com/academic/product/inferring-phylogenies-9780878931774)

 ## The data sets